-- Break up into groups of 4-5 people - One half of the room focus on SNBR - One half focus on SKX - Take about 5 minutes to talk about the companies - ► We will ask for one group to volunteer to talk about SNBR - And one group to talk about SKX - ► Topics to consider: - Should shareholders be happy with the proxy contents?
-Why or why not? - What elements stand out to you-good or bad? - Does reading through the proxy make you want to trust management an the Board more-or less?
+- Break up into groups of 4-5 people - Odd numbered rooms to focus on SNBR - Even numbered rooms to focus on SKX - Take about 8 minutes to talk about the companies - ► We will ask for one group to volunteer to talk about SNBR - And one group to talk about SKX - Topics to consider: - Should shareholders be happy with the proxy contents?
+Why or why not? - What elements stand out to you-good or bad? - Does reading through the proxy make you want to trust management and the Board more-or less?